 E-COMMERCE IN ASIA

 E-commerce is a topic that everyone is talking about.
 It gives companies, even the smallest ones, the ability to expand their business globally and operate it 24/7, without the need to set up costly stores with employees in a foreign country.
-Those who still haven’t included it into their business portfolio should start thinking about and making the necessary plan how to break into this sector.
+Those who still haven’t included it into their business portfolio should start thinking about and making the necessary plan how to break into this sector, especially due to the ongoing Covid-19 crisis.
 Because one thing is sure: e-commerce is here and it won’t go away.
+It will become the "New Normal" for most businesses.

 Although the e-commerce share in 2019 only accounted for 15% of all retail sales worldwide, it is expected that it will reach 25% within the next 3-4 years.
 However, the longer a company waits, the lower the chance will be to succeed due to the increasing saturation of markets over the next years which will be dominated by the competition who took this important step earlier with a well-considered and structured approach.